SIOS-Technology-Inc/siosapps-covas-migrate/README.md

 - Manage schema in pure JSON
 - No magic, all configurations comes from standard MongoDB commands

+## Install

+This module is currently not exposed in any open source repository, so you will need to install by yourself.
+Therefore release artifact is checked into this repository.

+1. Copy binary for your OS from dist
+2. Move the binary with `cp dist/darwin/migrate /usr/local/bin/migrate`

 ## Commands

 Export MongoDB connection as URI before running any commands.